quantisbr/brazilian-calendar-example/README.md

-# brazilian-holidays-example
+# brazilian-calendar-example
-Project with examples of using the library '[brazilian-holidays](https://github.com/quantisbr/brazilian-holidays)'
+Project with examples of using the library '[brazilian-calendar](https://github.com/quantisbr/brazilian-calendar)'